Podcast: Download

 Because there are seven distinct receptors with different densities.
 When things get messed up with your serotonin, you’re much more likely to experience the aging of your memory and fall into risk for Alzheimer’s and other issues.

-In order to understand exactly how serotonin is connected with memory, we need to look at how it interacts with other neurotransmitters.
+In order to understand exactly how serotonin is connected with how memory works, we need to look at how it interacts with other neurotransmitters.
 These include:

 Basically, all of these elements hang together and require precious balancing in order for you to be able to learn and remember.